techlore/go-incognito/README.md

 ## Contributing to Go Incognito
 There are several ways you can support this initiative, here are the main methods:
 - [Purchasing the premium course](https://techlore.teachable.com/p/go-incognito)
-- Directly donating to our channel through Patreon, Brave Rewards, Monero, or other donation methods [found here.](https://techlore.tech/support.html)
+- Directly donating to our channel through Patreon, Liberapay, Monero, or other support methods [found here.](https://techlore.tech/support)
 - Sharing the course with your friends and family.
 It's friendly to both beginners and advanced users alike.
 - Spreading the course to different communities around the internet.
 - Uploading the free course to a platform of your choice.
 Because the free course is licensed under Creative Commons, go for it!
 Assuming: A) It's unmodified B) It's unmonetized and C) Techlore is credited.
 Premium is not under CC.